Answer:

 While a-Si panel monitors require more power for the backlighting of higher pixel density displays, IGZO does not – in fact, it can create even brighter images at significantly lower power consumption.

 This is ideal for portable devices with high pixel density.
-In short, IGZO can deliver a better resolution, speed and pixel density, no matter the size of the display.
+In short, IGZO can deliver a better resolution, speed and pixel density, no matter the display’s size.

-As such, one of the prototypes included a 6-inch IPS display with a 2560×1600 resolution resulting in 498 pixels per inch!
+One of the prototypes includes a 6-inch IPS display with a 2560×1600 resolution resulting in 498 pixels per inch!

 The Future Of IGZO